-(2) Clear Zone.
-Clear zone required for the driver at ends of on-site drive aisles and at driveway entrances, vertically between a maximum of 30 inches and a minimum of 8 feet as measured from the ground level.
+(2)Clear Zone.
+Clear zone must be provided for the driver at ends of on-site drive aisles and at driveway entrances, vertically between a maximum of 30 inches and a minimum of eight feet as measured from the ground level.

 As shown in the Landscape Plans (Exhibit A2), the proposed plantings will provide for visual clearance at the end of drive aisles and drive entrances.
-With recommended Condition of Approval A33 related to maintenance, this standard is met.
+With recommended Condition of Approval A25 related to maintenance, this standard is met.

-- (3) Perimeter.
-Minimum 5 feet in width in all off-street parking and vehicular circulation areas, including loading areas and must comply with the following: - (a) Deciduous trees located not more than 30 feet apart on average as measured on center; - (b) Shrubs or ground cover, planted so as to achieve 90 percent coverage within three years; - (c) Plantings which reach a mature height of 30 inches in three years which provide screening of vehicular headlights year round; - (d) Native trees and shrubs are encouraged; and - (e) Exception: Not required where off-street parking areas on separate lots are adjacent to one another and connected by vehicular access.
+- (3)Perimeter.
+Minimum five feet in width in all off-street parking and vehicular circulation areas, including loading areas and must comply with the following. - (a) Deciduous trees located not more than 30 feet apart on average as measured on center; - (b) Shrubs or ground cover, planted so as to achieve 90 percent coverage within three years; - (c)Plantings which reach a mature height of 30 inches in three years which provide screening of vehicular headlights year round; - (d)Native trees and shrubs are encouraged; and - (e)Exception: Not required where off-street parking areas on separate lots are adjacent to one another and connected by vehicular access.

-As shown in the Landscape Plans (Exhibit A2), at least five feet of landscape buffer is proposed for all parking and vehicle drive areas.
+As shown in the Landscape Plans (Exhibit A2), perimeter landscaping is proposed around all parking, circulation, and loading areas.
+Trees are located less than 30 feet on center.
+This standard is met.